-Imagine, for a moment, that you could see all the things you want to see in Mexico (y’know, the big tourist sites) before embarking on a five-day river exploration through the deepest, darkest jungle.
+Imagine, for a moment, that you could see all the things you want to see on a tour of Mexico (y’know, the major sites) before embarking on a five-day river exploration through the deepest, darkest jungle.
 Imagine you could retrace the steps of explorers and adventurers of decades past, uncovering ancient ruins that most travellers will never have the privilege of seeing.
 Imagine you could do it all with aboriginal guides and an expert archaeologist by your side…

 Well, thanks to our new expeditionary trip, Exploring the Mayan World, you don’t need to imagine anymore.
 This trip, created by our expert product manager for Central America, Martin Ruffo, does all of the above and more.
 There’s a 99% chance it’ll take you further ‘off the beaten track’ than you, or anyone you know, has been before.
 It’s the purest definition of an expedition, and we’re 110% excited about it.
 You should be too.